 - Acetic acid is also a product in the destructive distillation of wood.
 It reacts with other chemicals to form numerous compounds of commercial importance.
 These include cellulose acetate, used in making acetate rayon, nonflammable motion-picture film, lacquers, and plastics; various inorganic salts, e.g., lead, potassium, and copper acetates; and amyl, butyl, ethyl, methyl, and propyl acetates, which are used as solvents, chiefly in certain quick-drying lacquers and cements.
 Amyl acetate is sometimes called banana oil because it has a characteristic banana odor.

-TDS SDS Data Sheet View Application Sheet Data Sheet GENERIC TYPE: AMINE CURED 100% SOLIDS EPOXY PRIMER, TOPCOAT DESCRIPTION AND RECOMMENDED USES: ARCOR® 1321K is a solvent free bisphenol F coating suitable for immersion and non-immersion service, particularly in aggressive environments.
+TDS SDS Data Sheet View Application Sheet Data Sheet GENERIC TYPE: AMINE CURED 100% SOLIDS EPOXY REBUILD DESCRIPTION AND RECOMMENDED USES: ARCOR® EE-951 is a solvent free epoxy 3.6 functionality Novolac designed particularly as a rebuilding material for metals in highly aggressive